themanyone/SvgToGcode/README.md

 This fork uses line width and color information to adjust the laser power and speed during a job.
 It should be 100% compatible with the original for the purposes of the  [Inkscape extension](https://github.com/JTechPhotonics/J-Tech-Photonics-Laser-Tool).

-        # The user sets maximum power and speed in the interface, as usual.
+        # The user sets maximum power and speed in the interface.
-        # Thick lines give max power.
-White lines give max speed.
+        # Thicker lines increase power.
+Lighter lines increase speed.
         # Thin, white lines give max speed, minimum power, for visual placement.
         # Thick, black lines give min speed, max power, for cutting.